ucll-ap-guide/guideApp-desktop/README.md

 Run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Build electron installer

+To build the electron installer you first need to run the `ng build` command.
+Afterwards you need to put the GuidO icon inside the `dist/` directory and name it `icon.png`.

 ### Build Docker image

 (⚠ Don't forget to start Docker Desktop on Windows)